UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Geometry Sky View Factor Calculator.rst

 * Percentage of Canopy height
      If a trunk zone vegetation DSM is absent, this can be generated based on the height of the Canopy DSM.
 The default percentage is set to 25%.

-* Use method with 145 shadow images instead of 655 (required for anisotrophic sky SOLWEIG>v2019a If ticked, the model only interates 145 times instead of 655.
+* Use method with 153 shadow images instead of 655 (required for anisotropic sky SOLWEIG>v2022a) If ticked, the model only interates 145 times instead of 655.
 This produce almost identical SVF images but is about three times faster.

 * Output Folder